96jaco96/coco_gpt/README.md

 * Python >= 3.9.6

-#### NOTE: This was developed using Python 3.9.6, but was tested up to 3.11.2
+#### NOTE: This was developed using Python 3.9.6, but was tested up to 3.11.3
+#### ALSO: While this program is system agnostic it works best on Linux due to the library "readline"

 ### Installation